Democrat Barnes emerges as favorite in Wisconsin Senate race - WHIZ News

 MADISON, Wis.
 (AP) — Wisconsin Lt.
 Gov. Mandela Barnes emerged Wednesday as the clear favorite in what had been a crowded Democratic field seeking to unseat Republican U.S. Sen. Ron Johnson, as his nearest rival dropped out and threw his support behind Barnes.

-Milwaukee Bucks executive Alex Lasry, who polls showed had been running tight with Barnes, said Barnes had pulled ahead in recent weeks and there was no way he could catch him in the hotly contested primary for what is expected to be one of the most hard-fought Senate races this year.
+Milwaukee Bucks executive Alex Lasry, who polls showed had been running tight with Barnes, explained his surprising move by saying Barnes had pulled ahead in recent weeks and there was no way he could catch him in the hotly contested primary for what is expected to be one of the most hard-fought Senate races this year.

-“It’s my belief, based on the data I’ve seen, Mandela is going to win the primary,” Lasry told The Associated Press.
-This week, Barnes’ campaign released an internal poll that shows Barnes ahead of Lasry by 14 points.
+“This wasn’t something where I thought we lost,” Lasry said, standing alongside Barnes outside the Fiserv Forum in Milwaukee where the Bucks play.
+“I think Mandela won.”

 The race in battleground Wisconsin, which Donald Trump narrowly won in 2016 but lost by a nearly equal number of votes in 2020, could determine which party holds majority control in the 50-50 Senate.

 “Look at the data, it just wasn’t there.
-Over the last seven, 10 days there was just a number of data points that showed Mandela’s support continued to grow,” Lasry said.
+Over the last seven, 10 days there was just a number of data points that showed Mandela’s support continued to grow,” Lasry told The Associated Press.
 “When we realized there was no path forward, we wanted to make sure we did everything we could to put our party in the best position to beat Ron Johnson.”

-State Treasurer Sarah Godlewski, who has trailed Barnes by double digits, and other lesser-known candidates remain in the contest.
+State Treasurer Sarah Godlewski, who has trailed Barnes by double digits, vowed to remain in the contest along with other lesser-known candidates.
 On Monday, Outagamie County Executive Tom Nelson dropped out of the race and endorsed Barnes.

 Lasry called Barnes a friend and said he looked forward to helping him beat Johnson.
-Barnes, in a statement, said he was proud to have Lasry’s endorsement.
+Barnes thanked Lasry for not running a negative campaign and said that unity will help Democrats take on Johnson.

-“I look forward to continuing that friendship as we hit the trail,” Barnes said.
-“Together, we are going to unite Wisconsinites from every corner of the state to defeat Ron Johnson.”
+“I know it’s going to be tough,” Barnes said.
+“It’s going to be difficult, an uphill battle.
+But I know it’ll be that much easier because we’re in this together.”

 Lasry, 35, already had spent more than $12.3 million of his own money on the race.
 He had spent three times as much as Barnes through June, mostly on TV ads.